halperta/rhe309k-fall2014/site/assignments/blog.md

 For a C or above, your essay must:
 * Be 650-900 words
 * Take a coherent and clearly stated position, and use rhetorical strategies to argue it.
-* Strategically and effectively refute at least 1 credible counter-argument
 * Document all sources accurately (in-text and on a References page) according to APA style guides
 * Be written effectively and coherently, with very few punctuation or grammatical errors
-* Be accompanied by a style worksheet.

 ###Parameters